tapestry-tool/tapestry-wp/README.md

 This is a plugin for Wordpress that allows creating non-linear, collaborative, and interactive content.
 This plugin adds a new post type to Wordpress called "Tapestry" and allows presentation and authoring in the frontend using Vue JS.

-Visit [tapestry-tool.com](https://www.tapestry-tool.com) for more info
+Visit [tapestry-tool.com](https://www.tapestry-tool.com) for more info.

 ## How to install this plugin for Wordpress